yearofglad/yearofglad/README.md

 ### Hi there 👋

-✨ I am intrigued by software engineering, design thinking, and cats!
+✨ I am intrigued by design thinking and the transition debate.

-⚡ Fun fact: I graduate college in 2025! woah
+⚡ Fun fact: I graduate college in 2025. woah

 😄 Pronouns: he/him